 This was time-consuming and was not really a foolproof way to protect against fraud.
 Fortunately, things have changed.

-These days, advertisers have access to sophisticated ad fraud detection solution like mFilterIt’s lead scoring tool.
+These days, advertisers have access to sophisticated ad fraud solution like mFilterIt’s lead scoring tool.
 It uses AI and ML capabilities to identify instances of fraudulent activity in real-time in the CRM and mark their junk.
 This information can help avoid wastage of ad spend and even improve the ROI from your lead generation efforts.

 Ad fraud is the harsh reality associated with the ease that comes with generating leads online, and prevention is the only cure.
-Understanding lead gen fraud and how it can be prevented is not optional for modern marketers, and the same is true for having a robust ad fraud prevention tool.
+Understanding lead gen fraud and how it can be prevented is not optional for modern marketers, and the same is true for having a robust ad fraud detection tool.
 Protect your campaigns and take action today.